Near-Optimal Best-of-Both-Worlds Fairness for Few Agents: Near-Optimal BoBW for Three Additive Agents

 \item By assumption, we can give each of agents 2 and 3 a different bundle, which they each considers to be a top-valued bundle.
 We define $\mathcal{X}^1$ as follows -- we arbitrarily assign the two different top bundles to their corresponding agents, and define $X^1_1$ to be the remaining bundle in the original partition.
 We define the allocation $\mathcal{Y}^1$ to be equal to $\mathcal{X}^1$.

 \item \textbf{Value guarantees for agents 2 and 3.} Agents~2 and~3 each receive their top-valued bundle in both allocations.
 By \cref{lem:guarantee-value}, each agent $l\in \{2,3\}$ receives, over the two allocations combined, bundles whose total value is at least $v_l(M)-MMS_l$.
-More so, since each of the two agents receives a top-valued bundle, she gets at least her proportional share, so she receives at least her MMS share.
+Moreover, since each of the two agents receives a top-valued bundle, she gets at least her proportional share, so she receives at least her MMS share.
 Moreover, we notice that as the divider's bundle is a bundle from her original MMS-EFX partition, the divider (agent 1) is also guaranteed her MMS.

-Thus, all three agents get their MMS. \item \textbf{EFX Guarantee:} Since each of agents $2$ and $3$ receives one of her top-valued bundle in the allocation -- each is EFX satisfied (\cref{obs:top-is-EFX}).
-Moreover, we notice that as the divider's bundle is a bundle from her original MMS-EFX partition, the divider (agent 1) is EFX satisfied.
+Thus, all three agents get their MMS. \item \textbf{EFX Guarantee:} Since each of agents $2$ and $3$ receives one of her top-valued bundle in the allocation -- each is EFX-satisfied (\cref{obs:top-is-EFX}).
+Moreover, we notice that as the divider's bundle is a bundle from her original MMS-EFX partition, the divider (agent 1) is EFX-satisfied.

 Thus, all three agents are EFX-satisfied. {We note that in this case, no EEFX-certificates are needed (as the allocations themselves serve as certificates).} \end{itemize} We conclude that in this case every agent gets her MMS and is EFX-satisfied.